 In my mind Royal St. George’s at Sandwich is a championship links golf course with few, if any, superiors.

-A recent trip to compete (I use that term very loosely) in the South-East of England Links Championship presented an opportunity for me to complete the playing of every Open Championship course in England.
+Back in 2014 a trip to compete (I use that term very loosely) in the South-East of England Links Championship presented an opportunity for me to complete the playing of every Open Championship course in England.

 I’m very sorry Hoylake, Birkdale and Lytham, you have wonderful golf courses, but personally Royal St. George’s is more than a cut above.

-My two rounds consisted of completely contrasting weather conditions.
+Three years ago my two rounds consisted of completely contrasting weather conditions.
 An evening practice round in benign, almost dreamy, conditions was utter bliss.
 The tournament round in a howling wind and a 45 minute period that was probably the most difficult conditions I’ve ever experienced on a golf course, hail stones et al, showed what a brute the course can be.
 Again bliss!
 My two rounds were certainly a case of beauty and the beast.
 And that is perhaps a good analogy for this fascinating course.

-Rather than giving a hole by hole account of the course I would simply like to highlight just a few of the shots and moments I found to be the highlights of my time at Royal St. George’s.
+Rather than giving a hole by hole account of the course I would simply like to highlight just a few of the shots and moments I find to be the highlights of my time at Royal St. George’s.
 I would also like to preface them by saying that this is undoubtedly a course that you could spend a lifetime playing and not come close to understanding all of its intricacies, subtleties and complexities.

 Throughout the round you have similar dilemmas and decisions to make.
 If time permitted shots to greens at both the second and third holes would be worthy of further elaboration.
 Indeed the variety of shots you have to play to all the greens at Royal St. George’s is impressive.
 Quite often a corner, or section, of the green will fall away and kick any ball not struck purely at the heart of the green away.
 The best green complexes, and there are many excellent ones, are the second, fourth, eighth, ninth, 10th, 12th, 15th and 17th.
 Nearly all the putting surfaces, their internal contours, are magnificent and arguably the best there is.
 Period.

-The 5th may go under most people’s radar but the first time you stand on the fairway and realise you only have a small area to hit your tee-shot, from where the green is visible for your second shot anyway, brings a wry smile to your face as you look out over Pegwell Bay for the first time in your round.
+The 5th may go under most people’s radar but the first time you stand on the fairway and realise you only have a small area to hit your tee-shot, from where the green is visible for your second shot, brings a wry smile to your face as you look out over Pegwell Bay for the first time in your round.

 The drive at the 7th is an exciting one and you better make it a good one too as this is perhaps the best chance of a birdie you’ll have, especially when the wind blows from the South.

-The approaches into holes 8, 9 and 10 as a sequence are sublime.
+The approaches into holes 8, 9 and 10 as a sequence are utterly sublime.
 Each requires a slightly different type of shot but they are all exacting and if you miss in the wrong place you may well be chipping to avoid a double-bogey as opposed to trying to save par.